RMNCLDYO/gemini-ai-toolkit/README.md

 | `gemini-1.5-pro`          | Text, images, audio, video | 8192               |
 | `gemini-1.0-pro`          | Text                       | 2048               |

+> [!NOTE]
-Note: The availability of specific models may be subject to change.
-Always refer to Google's official documentation for the most up-to-date information on model availability and capabilities.
+> *The availability of specific models may be subject to change.
+Always refer to Google's official documentation for the most up-to-date information on model availability and capabilities.*

 *The `gemini-1.5-pro-exp-0801` model shows improved performance in multilingual tasks and general language understanding, though it may not outperform other models in specific areas like coding or complex mathematical reasoning.*